ForgeGit/Mage_Innervate_DPS/README.md

 - `Destruction Potion` use was excluded in the model because it may be a mechanism through which additional mana is converted into DPS (it is a result of).
 When tested as a sensitivity variable, it did not meaningfully improve model fit or change the effect estimate due to low number of observations.
 - Similarly, major sources of mana gains such as `Vampiric Touch` and `Judgment of Wisdom`, were treated primarily as sensitivity variables because they are part of the causal pathway that generates additional DPS with Innervate (more mana gains means proportionally more AB casts, which in turns will lead to more hits on target and more DPS).

-The model here explains ~93.6% of deviance in the observed data.

 ### - Estimation
 From our model estimation counterfactual DPS outcomes were predicted for every encounter under two scenario conditions:

 - (A) $Y^{(1)}$: Exactly one valid Innervate received.
 - (B) $Y^{(0)}$: Zero Innervates received.

-All other measured covariates were held constant.
+All other measured covariates were held at their observed values.

 The individual "exposure to Innervate" effect was calculated as $Y^{(1)} - Y^{(0)}$ or in other words "Scenario A minus Scenario B".